jerdog/auth0-blog/_posts/2018-09-20-a-scout-approach-to-software-development.markdown

 ---
 layout: post
 title: A Scout Approach to Software Development
-metatitle: A Scout Approach to Software Development
+metatitle: "Apply Scouting Rules to Code - Scout Development Approach"
 description: Learn how to apply the Scout code to software development to get code to a better state continuously.
-metadescription: Learn how to apply the Scout code to software development to get code to a better state continuously.
+metadescription: "How to apply the Scout Rule to your software development and coding approach to scale, maintain, and collaborate on codebases in a cleaner, more effective manner."
 date: 2018-09-20 10:30
 category: Auth0 Engineering, Software Development
 auth0_aside: true